 10 Water Safety Tips for Dogs

-Before you take your dog for a dip, you should always keep their safety in mind.
+Before you take your dog for a dip, you should always keep its safety features in mind.
 Here are a few things you should do to prepare your dog for a fun and safe swim:

 1. Check the Temp

-Even if the weather feels warm, that doesn't mean the water is.
+Even if the weather feels warm, that doesn't mean the water activities are.
 Check the water temp before letting your dog dive in.
 Not all dogs are built for cold water activities, and if they stay in too long could end up with a nasty case of hypothermia.

 Whenever your dog has access to open water, you must consider currents and undertows.
-Even slow-moving water can have its dangers.
+Even slow-moving water activities can have their dangers.
 Keep your dog close to you, and avoid bodies of water that have unpredictable currents.